krish-deepak/Zomato-Restaurant-Data-Analysis/README.md

 ### 3\.
 Service & Cost Analysis

+Synergistic Effects: Engineered a Service Combination feature to prove that offering bundled services (i.e., both Table Booking and Online Delivery) results in the highest average customer ratings.

   * **Insight 1: Online Delivery:** A significant number of restaurants offer online delivery.
 The analysis indicates that having an online delivery option is common across various price points but does not, on its own, guarantee a higher rating.
   * **Insight 2: Table Booking & Cost:** There is a strong positive correlation between offering **table booking** and having a **higher average cost**.
 Restaurants providing this service are typically in the premium price range.
   * **Business Implication:** Zomato could create premium subscription tiers for restaurants that highlight the "Table Booking" feature, targeting high-end establishments that focus on the dine-in experience.